Inca Archaeology and Community Development Volunteer Projects in Peru

 - Price: From

 - What's included?
-Food, accommodation, airport transfers, travel and medical insurance, personal webpage, induction and orientation, 24/7 support
+Food, accommodation, transfers to and from our specified airport, travel and medical insurance, personal webpage, induction and orientation, 24/7 support

 - What's not included?
 Flights, visa costs, spending money

 - Length of placement: From 2 weeks

 When the Spanish conquistadors discovered Peru in the 16th Century, the land had been ruled for roughly two centuries by the Inca people.
 During their rule the Incas gained control of an area about one million square kilometres in size, ranging from Colombia to central Chile.
 The vast Inca Empire had its administrative, political and military centre in the city of Cuzco.

 The year 1533 saw an end to the Inca Empire when the Spanish captured Cuzco.
 Despite years of Spanish rule, Peru has managed to retain a rich Incan legacy which can be seen throughout the country; the majestic ruins of Machu Picchu and the Inca capital city of Cuzco are amongst the most fascinating Inca sites.